Hilum (biology)

 In botany, a hilum (pronounced /ˈhaɪləm/) is a scar or mark left on a seed coat by the former attachment to the ovary wall or to the funiculus (which in turn attaches to the ovary wall).
-On a bean seed, the hilum is called the "eye".
+It is commonly known as the "eye" in some bean and pea species.

 For some species of fungus, the hilum is the microscopic indentation left on a spore when it separates from the sterigma of the basidium.

-A hilum can also be a nucleus of a starch grain; the point around which layers of starch are deposited.
+A hilum can also refer to the point around which layers of starch are deposited in a starch granule.
+This point may be located either at the center or to the side of the granule.

-The adjectival form hilar denotes the presence of such a mark, and can be used as a distinguishing characteristic of a seed or spore.
+The adjectival form hilar denotes the presence of such a mark, and for some species it can be used as a distinguishing characteristic.